nation3/law/Constitution.linked.md

 #) The Nation3 DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality under any other jurisdiction.
 Without limiting the generality of the foregoing, the DAO is not intended to be, and shall not be deemed to be, a partnership.

 ### Supremacy of Constitution
-This Constitution is the supreme law of Nation3 and any law enacted by the DAO after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void.
+This Constitution is the supreme law of Nation3 and no other law shall contravene it.

 ### Amendment of Constitution
 This Constitution might be amended (following the Governance Process), but not suspended.